nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 - allowing repeatable builds of old versions of the code
 - controlling dependency updates when volatile libraries

-Check out the [gradle-dependency-lock-plugin Github page](https://github.com/nebula-plugins/gradle-dependency-lock-plugin) for details on how to use it.
+Check out the [gradle-dependency-lock-plugin GitHub page](https://github.com/nebula-plugins/gradle-dependency-lock-plugin) for details on how to use it.

 ### nebula-dependency-recommender-plugin
 The goal of the [nebula-dependency-recommender-plugin](https://github.com/nebula-plugins/nebula-dependency-recommender-plugin) is to make it easier to produce and consume a [Maven BOM file](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html).
 This plugin allows library producers to publish a single BOM file that defines a graph of dependency versions that all work together.
 This plugin also allows library consumers to defer the specification of specific dependency versions to an authoritative BOM producer.

-Check out the [nebula-dependency-recommender-plugin Github page](https://github.com/nebula-plugins/nebula-dependency-recommender-plugin) for details on how to use it.
+Check out the [nebula-dependency-recommender-plugin GitHub page](https://github.com/nebula-plugins/nebula-dependency-recommender-plugin) for details on how to use it.

 ### gradle-resolution-rules-plugin
 The goal of the gradle-resolution-rules-plugin is provide a mechanism to share dependency rules for all Gradle builds within an entire organization.
 The rules can be packaged and published using the `nebula.resolution-rules-producer` sub-plugin.
 The rules can be consumed and applied using the `nebula.resolution-rules` sub-plugin.

-Check out the [gradle-resolution-rules-plugin Github page](https://github.com/nebula-plugins/gradle-resolution-rules-plugin) for details on how to use it.
+Check out the [gradle-resolution-rules-plugin GitHub page](https://github.com/nebula-plugins/gradle-resolution-rules-plugin) for details on how to use it.

 ## OS Packaging

 All deployments at Netflix are conducted via what we call a "bake".
-A bake is the process of taking a base Amazon Machine Image (BaseAMI) and installing the application by it's Debian package.
+A bake is the process of taking a base Amazon Machine Image (BaseAMI) and installing the application via its Debian package.
 This enables us to easily conform to the [Immutable Server pattern](http://martinfowler.com/bliki/ImmutableServer.html).
 Nebula provides a few plugins to help with this process.

 ### gradle-ospackage-plugin
 The goal of this plugin is to produce a system package, typically an RPM or Debian package.

-Check out the [gradle-ospackage-plugin Github page](https://github.com/nebula-plugins/gradle-ospackage-plugin) for details on how to use it.
+Check out the [gradle-ospackage-plugin GitHub page](https://github.com/nebula-plugins/gradle-ospackage-plugin) for details on how to use it.

 ### nebula-ospackage-plugin
 The [nebula-ospackage-plugin page](https://github.com/nebula-plugins/nebula-ospackage-plugin) is an opinionated implementation of the gradle-ospackage-plugin.
-With the nebula-ospackage-plugin, you can easily package your Gradle application into a RPM or Debian that will setup a daemon process on Tomcat.
+With the nebula-ospackage-plugin, you can easily package your Gradle application into a RPM or Debian that will set up a daemon process on Tomcat.

-Check out the [nebula-ospackage-plugin Github page](https://github.com/nebula-plugins/nebula-ospackage-plugin) for details on how to use it.
+Check out the [nebula-ospackage-plugin GitHub page](https://github.com/nebula-plugins/nebula-ospackage-plugin) for details on how to use it.

 ## Release management